Run the Alps logo

 Day 7

-From the village of Randa, we cross the Charles Kuonen suspension bridge, the world’s longest pedestrian suspension bridge at 494 meters in length.
+From the village of Randa, we cross the Charles Kuonen suspension bridge, Europe’s longest pedestrian suspension bridge at 494 meters in length.
 From here we continue along the Europaweg, a high-level traverse with flowing running and our first views of the Matterhorn.

 Accommodations: Fluhalp